 • the applicant considers that his or her visa application will be denied following a period of unlawful presence in Miami, U.S, which was longer than 180 days, but less than a year.

-Our Miami immigration attorney can offer more details on the specific conditions applicable to eligible candidates.
+Our US immigration attorney can offer more details on the specific conditions applicable to eligible candidates.
+We can also help you apply for a residence permit in USA.

 Immigrant visa in Miami, U.S.